BasBuller/PySNN/README.md

 - Move functionalities shared among multiple classes to functional folder.
 - Store traces in neuron or connection class?
 Neuron is more comprehensive, in connection would be more precise per synapse.
 - Add references to where the neuron and synaptic models are defined.
+- Support for batching the number of images, should easily be possible.
+Only problem might be the quickly growing number of elements in the decay and trace parameters.
+Still, batch 4 images is better than no batching.

 ## Notes
 - Is there a way to execute an update cycle for the entire network at once, instead of doing it sequentially like it is done now?
 Due to the